NatTuck/hw-quest/content/classes/2023-09/cs2381/syllabus.md

 **Labs**

 Lab projects will be assigned weekly throughout the semester.
 These may have both programming components and questions to answer.

-These may be assigned in pairs, in which case pair programming is strongly suggested.
+You may be assigned to work with a partner, in which case pair programming is strongly suggested.
+In assigning partners, sometimes there ends up being a team of one or three.
+Students not present at a lab meeting may be assigned to work alone for the associated assignment.

+All team members are responsible for and get credit for any work submitted as a team.
+Any team member who believes their teammates aren't doing their share of the work can leave a team and work alone until teams are next reassigned, but only such that the remaining members of the team have at least four days to complete any assignment before the due date.

 Lab projects will be provided through an online web application and must be submitted through the same system.
 Unsolicited emailed labs